gedejong/avida-wiki/The-Analyze-File.md

   [<span class="cmdargopt">start_cell=0</span>] [<span class="cmdargopt">lineage=0</span>]
 </strong></dt>
 <dd>
-  Creates an <a href="events.html">events file</a> which injects all the genotypes of the current batch at update 0.
+  Creates an <a href="The-events-file">events file</a> which injects all the genotypes of the current batch at update 0.
 Injection starts at the given start_cell id and increments upward.
 All injected organisms are assigned the given lineage label and start with the relevant merit; num_cpus copies of each genotype are injected.